How Cloud Security Differs Across AWS, Azure, and GCP

 | Identity Model | IAM users/roles + STS; optional Identity Center.
 Strong per-account isolation but high operational overhead. | Entra ID as central identity.
 Strong governance, large blast radius if misconfigured. | Google Users + Service Accounts.
 Clean model but SA sprawl is common. |

 | Access Evaluation Logic | Request-time evaluation with IAM → SCP → PB → Resource Policy. | Authentication-time + RBAC.
-Conditional Access at login, mid-session Continuous Evaluation and RBAC for scope. | IAM Bindings + Org Constraints.
+Conditional access at login, mid-session Continuous evaluation and RBAC for scope. | IAM Bindings + Org Constraints.
 Predictable but less expressive. |

 | Preventive Controls | SCPs, RCPs, Permission Boundaries, Resource Based Policies, Declarative and Service settings. | Azure Policy, Conditional Access, Deny Assignments.
 Governance-first. | Org Policies, IAM Conditions, VPC SC.
 Strong perimeter model. |